nondejus/AwesomeUnityCommunity/README.md

 * [UnityDebugDrawer](https://github.com/imxzjv/UnityDebugDrawer "") - Draw debug handles and other GUI elements in the scene view from anywhere in your code base.
 * [UnityDebugAutoRemove](https://github.com/flamacore/UnityDebugAutoRemove "") - Auto remove debug.log lines with this simple replacer unless it's a development build.
 * [CODA](https://github.com/kcers/coda "") - Burst Compiler Static Code Analysis.
+* [DebugPlus](https://github.com/benoit-dumas/DebugPlus "") - Unity asset to draw all built-in gizmos in the Unity Debug way.

 ### Coroutines / Threading  <a name="coroutines-threading"></a>